Tag

 There’s no shortage of PC builders that use components you can buy and put together yourself, but Origin still manages to stand out.
 You can buy and build an exact replica of the Origin Neuron, but Origin’s careful attention to detail, deep customization options, and excellent support make an argument not to.

 You can build the machine exactly how you want, too.
-Origin offers the latest CPUs from AMD and Intel, as well as the latest GPUs from Nvidia and AMD.
+Origin offers the latest CPUs from and Intel, as well as the latest GPUs from Nvidia and AMD.
 Beyond that, you can tweak everything else — power supply rating, memory speed, you name it.

 The Neuron is more expensive than a mainstream PC like the Omen 45L.
 That extra money buys you better build quality, more flexibility, and some modern furnishings.
 Out of all of the custom PC builds you can buy, the Origin Neuron is our favorite.